 - Blood clots.
 Untreated atrial fibrillation can cause blood clots to form in the upper left chamber of your heart.
 Blood clots from your heart can break loose and travel to other parts of your body, causing serious problems, such as a stroke if a clot blocks a blood vessel in your brain.

-- Lung congestion.
-Another possible complication of mitral valve stenosis is pulmonary edema — a condition in which blood and fluid back up into your lungs.
-This causes congestion of the lungs, leading to shortness of breath and, sometimes, coughing up of blood-tinged sputum.
+- Lung congestion (pulmonary edema).
+Blood and fluid can back up into your lungs, leading to shortness of breath and, sometimes, coughing up of blood-tinged sputum.